 I recently made a recipe for something that didn’t quite turn out (happens heaps with my experiments…).
 But there was an element to it that I really enjoyed — a concoction of hemp and dates and a few extras.
 I kept thinking what I could use something like that for and settled on making chocolates.
 No real plan, just blended the filling, froze, cut into squares, coated in chocolate and let things set.
 Then tasted.
 Holy cow, Batman!!
 These turned out the most delicious things ever.
 I just had to keep tasting them to make sure I wasn’t dreaming… ;) … and even after working my way through a few I still felt like they were surreal…

 What was even more surreal is that the taste transported me to a time I used to have these traditional Polish / Russian (and possibly other Eastern European countries) chocolates.
 In Polish they are called Ptasie Mleczko and in Russian Ptichye Moloko (meaning “bird’s milk”.
 Not sure what bird’s milk is referring to though? o.O ).
-I know that probably many of you have no idea what I’m talking about, but those who know the candy will probably be as excited as I am to have a wholesome, dairy-free, and refined sugar-free version of those melt in your mouth delights.
+I know that probably many of you have no idea what I’m talking about, but those who know the candy will probably be as excited as I am to have a wholesome version of something reminiscent of those melt in your mouth delights.

 I recall back in not so healthy-eating times I could go through a box with my parents in a sitting… And not to derail on that point, but wouldn’t it be nice to have a child’s metabolism again? ;) How crazy it seems now that as a child I could eat half a box of these chocolates, go through an entire loaded funnel cake, enjoy a giant beaver tail all to myself (getting rather Canadian here… :) ) >>> Where did it all fit and go???
 It’ll always remain a great mystery…

-But back to these candies, upon my first bite I knew exactly what I was tasting — they somehow, even though they look nothing alike, taste just like those little chocolatey, marshmallowy, soft and delicate treats.
+But back to these candies, upon my first bite I knew exactly what I was tasting — they somehow, even though they look nothing alike, to me somehow taste like those little chocolatey, marshmallowy, soft and delicate treats.
 I even had to call my Polish friend over to ascertain I wasn’t crazy — inspection passed!

 Hemp is such an incredible food that’s loaded with all kinds of good-for-you things.
-The one quirk to the tiny hemp hearts is that they’re really not meant to be heated up.
-I’ve been toying with all kinds of hempy recipes lately (well, often in general to be honest), and thought these raw chocolates are a beautiful way to add some extra of that superfood into your day.
+I’ve been toying with all kinds of hempy recipes lately (well, often in general to be honest), and thought these raw chocolates are a beautiful way to add some extra of those nutritious seeds into your day.
 Love it when dessert can be delicious and good for you at the same time.

 Just for perspective, hemp hearts are an excellent source of protein, have a great omega-3 to omega-6 essential fatty acids ratio, iron, Vitamin E, and are an excellent source of iron, amidst a billion other things.